 Stepson Matthew Leroy Armstrong (1851-1923) was born on Aug.
 25, 1851 in Cardington, Morrow County, OH.

 He was about age six when his father married our Elizabeth (Miner) Wilson.

 Three days after Christmas 1873, in nuptials held in Marion, Armstrong County, OH, he married Anna Priscilla "Annie" Baughman (Dec.
 7, 1851-1908).
 She was a resident of Prospect, OH at the time, and as she legally was too young to marry, received the consent of her guardian Thomas Smith.
 Officiating the nuptials was Rev. Bates.

 The pair bore two daughters -- Elsie Chronister and Mamie Blackburn.

-Unfortunately, the couple separated, and Matthew is believed to have borne a son with another woman, in 1884, Harry Leroy Armstrong.
+Unfortunately, the couple separated, and in 1884 Matthew is believed to have borne a son out of wedlock, Harry Leroy Armstrong.
 Matthew and Anna divorced in 1886 in Marion County, with her charging "gross neglect of duty and wilful absence from her for more than three years."
 The case was published in the Marion Daily Star.

-As with his brother Philemon, Matthew too relocated to Washington State and lived in Yamika.
+As with his brother Philemon, Matthew too relocated to Washington State and lived in Yamika, Yakima County.